 Jim Baker was another noted mountaineer and hunter of the same era as Kit Carson.
-He was born in Illinois, and lived at home until he was 18 years old, when he enlisted in the service of the American Fur Company, went immediately to the Rocky Mountains, and remained there until his death.
-He married a wife according to the Indian custom, from the Snake tribe, living with her relatives many years and cultivating many of their habits, ideas, and superstitions.
+He was born in Illinois and lived at home until he was 18 years old, when he enlisted in the American Fur Company’s service, went immediately to the Rocky Mountains, and remained there until his death.
+According to the Indian custom, he married a wife from the Snake tribe, living with her relatives many years and cultivating many of their habits, ideas, and superstitions.
 He firmly believed in the efficacy of the charms and incantations of the medicine men in curing diseases, divining where their enemy was to be found, forecasting the result of war expeditions, and other such ridiculous matters.
 Unfortunately, too.
 Baker would sometimes take a little more whiskey than he could conveniently carry, and often made a fool of himself, but he was a generous, noble-hearted fellow, who would risk his life for a friend at any time, or divide his last morsel of food.

 Like mountaineers generally, Baker was liberal to a fault and eminently improvident.
-He made a fortune by his work, but at the annual rendezvous of the traders, at Bent’s Fort or the old Pueblo, would throw away the earnings of months in a few days’ jollification.
+He made a fortune by his work, but at the annual rendezvous of the traders, at Bent’s Fort or the old Pueblo, he would throw away months’ earnings in a few days’ jollification.

-The general, when he first met Baker, inquired of him if he had traveled much over the settlements of the United States before he came to the mountains; to which he said: “Right smart, right smart, Cap.”
+When he first met Baker, the general inquired of him if he had traveled much over the United States settlements before he came to the mountains, to which he said: “Right smart, right smart, Cap.”
 He then asked whether he had visited New York or New Orleans.
 “No, I hasn’t, Cap., but I’ll tell you whar I have been.
 I’ve been mighty nigh all over four counties in the State of Illinois!”

-He was very fond of his Indian wife and children and usually treated them kindly; only when he was in liquor did he at all maltreat them.
+He was very fond of his Indian wife and children and usually treated them kindly; only when he was in liquor did he maltreat them.

 Baker was a famous bear hunter and had been at the death of many a grizzly.
-On one occasion he was setting his traps with a comrade on the headwaters of the Arkansas River when they suddenly met two young grizzly bears about the size of full-grown dogs.
+On one occasion, he was setting his traps with a comrade on the Arkansas River’s headwaters when they suddenly met two young grizzly bears about the size of full-grown dogs.
 Baker remarked to his friend that if they could “light in and kill the varmints ” with their knives, it would be a big thing to boast of.
 They both accordingly laid aside their rifles and “lit in,” Baker attacking one and his comrade the other.
 The bears immediately raised themselves on their haunches and were ready for the encounter.
 Baker ran around, endeavoring to get in a blow from behind with his long knife; but the young brute he had tackled was too quick for him, and turned as he went around so as always to confront him face to face.
 He knew if he came within reach of his claws, that although young, he could inflict a formidable wound; moreover, he was in fear that the howls of the cubs would bring the infuriated mother to their rescue when the hunters’ chances of getting away would be slim.
-These thoughts floated hurriedly through his mind and made him desirous to end the fight as soon as he could.
+These thoughts floated hurriedly through his mind and made him desirous of ending the fight as soon as he could.
 He made many vicious lunges at the bear, but the animal invariably warded them off with his strong forelegs like a boxer.
-This kind of tactic, however, cost the lively beast several severe cuts on his shoulders, which made him the more furious.
-At length he took the offensive, and with his mouth frothing with rage, bounded toward Baker, who caught and wrestled with him, succeeding in giving him a death-wound under the ribs.
+However, this kind of tactic cost the lively beast several severe cuts on his shoulders, making him the more furious.
+At length, he took the offensive, and with his mouth frothing with rage, bounded toward Baker, who caught and wrestled with him, succeeding in giving him a death-wound under the ribs.

 He established a little store at the crossing of Green River, and had for some time been doing a fair business in trafficking with the emigrants and trading with the Indians; but shortly a Frenchman came to the same locality and set up a rival establishment, which, of course, divided the limited trade, and naturally reduced the income of Baker’s business.

-This engendered a bitter feeling of hostility, which soon culminated in a cessation of all social intercourse between the two men.
-About this time General Marcy arrived there on his way to California, and he described the situation of affairs:
+This engendered a bitter feeling of hostility, which soon culminated in a cessation of all social intercourse between them.
+About this time, General Marcy arrived there on his way to California, and he described the situation of affairs:

 “I found Baker standing in his door, with a revolver loaded and cocked in each hand, very drunk and immensely excited.
 I dismounted and asked him the cause of all this disturbance.
 He answered: ‘That thar yaller-bellied, toad-eatin’ Parly Voo, over thar, an’ me, we’ve been havin’ a small chance of a scrimmage today.
 The sneakin’ polecat, I’ll raise his har yet, ef he don’t quit these diggins’!’